 All actions related to the protection against earthquakes were carried out at Tihange and Doel by the licensee by the end of 2015.
-During 2018, the safety authorities plan to finish its assessment of the few remaining actions concerning the protection against earthquakes in Belgian Nuclear power plants.
+During 2018, the regulatory body finalized its review and assessment of most remaining actions concerning the protection against earthquakes in Belgian Nuclear power plants.